CodeWithYagnesh/codewithyagnesh/readme.md

 ## What I do

-DevOps Engineer with 1.5+ years of production experience securing and operating Kubernetes infrastructure across multi-datacenter environments (FR / DU / WA).
+DevOps Engineer with 1.5+ years of production experience securing and operating Kubernetes infrastructure across multi-region, multi-datacenter environments.
 My work covers service mesh security with Istio, WAF enforcement at the gateway layer via Coraza, egress traffic control with ServiceEntry + Sidecar, and observability pipelines — not just CI/CD.

 I document real production problems publicly.
 If you're dealing with Istio, Coraza WAF, EnvoyFilter, or ClickHouse on Kubernetes, the write-ups below might save you a few hours.